 The Fee-Free Alternative

-Believe it or not, Wealthsimple offers another product called Trade which allows you to save those fees if you are looking for even more savings!
+One of Questrade’s competitors, Wealthsimple offers another product called Trade which allows you to save those fees if you are looking for even more savings!
 Mind you, you’ll need to take on the work of tracking your investments and executing the trades yourself.
-They even post their portfolio contents online which you can use as a guide!
+Questwealth even posts their portfolio contents online which you can use as a guide!
 If you’re an Excel guru, this approach is right up your alley!

 A (final) note on investment fees

-Investment managers are notorious for a long schedule of fees, burying fees into rolled-up figures, etc. Wealthsimple has (in my opinion) one of the most transparent approaches to fees.
-Firstly, they eschew most of the fees related to account management (transfer in/out, account closure, etc.), and they’ll actually pay fees charged by other institutions when transferring in.
+Investment managers are notorious for a long schedule of fees, burying fees into rolled-up figures, etc. Questwealth & Wealthsimple have (in my opinion) one of the most transparent approaches to fees.
+Firstly, they eschew most of the fees related to account management (transfer in, trading commissions, etc.), and they’ll actually pay fees charged by other institutions when transferring in.
 Keep in mind though, that the ETF’s you buy/sell through Wealthsimple still have their own management fee which you pay simply by receiving a reduced return on those investments.
 ETF’s management fees are typically in the range of 0.01% to 0.5%, so they’re still comparatively low!

 An article on great personal financial products wouldn’t be complete without mentioning some of the following, which in my experience have helped me save even more!